whiplashomega/elthelas2/data/books/gods.md

     Chronos* (via Gaian) - God of Time - Isaac Schwabacher Woden* (via Area) DECEASED replaced by Dorman - God of Might and Rule by Strength Gaian - Goddess of Nature and Creation
-  Molton - God of Fertility and Lust
+  Molton - God of Fire, Fertility and Lust
     Adonna* (via Nera) - Goddess of Beauty and Art Kamin* (via Gaian) - God of Fire in Service of Man, the Hearth, and Cooking Vulcan* (via Area) - God of Volcanos, Fiery Destruction, and Smithing Trimala - Goddess of Sea and Storms
-    Maris (via Nera) - God of Trade and Fair Deals Sedna* (via Gaian) - Goddess of Fish and Sea Creatures - Brent Freeman Frosti* (via Area) - God of Ice, Snow, and Winter Dorun - God of Earth, Stone, and Music
+    Maris (via Nera) - God of Travel, Trade and Fair Deals Sedna* (via Gaian) - Goddess of Fish and Sea Creatures - Brent Freeman Frosti* (via Area) - God of Ice, Snow, and Winter Dorun - God of Earth, Stone, and Music